mirrow1/mirrow1.github.io/_posts/2021-12-03-BountyHunter.md

 ![image](https://user-images.githubusercontent.com/44827973/144561898-52d8f3aa-5e6a-42a2-9f99-49d03ade7cc6.png)

 Although there isn't an admin user to ssh in with, I test the password with the development user.
+Credential reuse is always worth considering, in CTFs and especially in the real world.

 ![image](https://user-images.githubusercontent.com/44827973/144561950-9eef6936-9c27-4e87-8438-e15ebfc053dd.png)